mrakgr/Trading-Journal/journal_2025.md

 8:10pm.
 All of those plans depend on whether I get a job next month or not.
 If I do get one, I'll spend some time working on predicting petrol station prices instead of stock prices.

 Let's see...how about I set my minimum salary requirement to 125k euro per year?
-It's going to be a pay cut to what I was making at Tao Ceti, but even if it's to help my friend in his upcoming venture, I don't want to tie myself up too cheaply.
+It's going to be a pay cut compared to what I was making at Tao Ceti, but even if it's to help my friend in his upcoming venture, I don't want to tie myself up too cheaply.
 I am not even remotely desperate to find work at the moment, and the less time I spend doing trading research the worse off I'll be in the long run.
 It's just that this is something that I want to do.

 8:25pm.
 It's pitiful, but even though I've spent so much time on learning to trade, over a half a decade, I am still in stage 2 essentially.
 It's going to take a while to get to 6.